-“Seeing that Company XYZ was looking for a Content Marketing Manager made my heart skip a beat.
-I helped grow Company ABC’s revenue with 85% by adding content marketing to our online presence and I am confident I can do the same for you.”
+“Seeing that Unilever was looking for a Content Marketing Manager made my heart skip a beat.
+I helped grow Savvy Evolve’s revenue by 85% by adding content marketing to our online presence and I am confident I can do the same for you.”

 Your hook can be based on other things than one of your achievements.
 It can also be based on one of the following:

 - A fact you love about the company

 - A reference within the company to name-drop